kraudy/ibmi_os/README.md

 There was a need for a better way to manage resources and scale; that's when the idea of [Single Virtual Storage (SVS)](https://en.wikipedia.org/wiki/OS/VS2_(SVS)#cite_note-GC20-1753-1) started emerging with the *HLS* (Higher Level System) project, and the [Future Systems project (FS)](https://en.wikipedia.org/wiki/IBM_Future_Systems_project).

 The main principle was to have a machine that natively executed high-level procedural languages (FORTRAN, COBOL, PL/i, APL, RPG) without interpretation.
-Needless to say, this was an incredibly ambitious project that needed a large number of breakthroughs in many areas at the time, which led to the project being terminated.
+Needless to say, this was an incredibly ambitious project that needed a large number of breakthroughs in many areas at the time, which led to the HSL/FS project being terminated.
 The seed of these ideas set a firm base for the future of IBM.

 But IBM kept the grind going.
 They released the [System/38](https://en.wikipedia.org/wiki/IBM_System/38) which actually had some of those ambitious ideas: programs were compiled into a high-level instruction set, which was not *interpreted* but rather *translated* into a lower-level machine instruction set to be executed (big emphasis on *translated*).
+This means, the high-level architecture is never directly executed.

-This system marked a revolutionary step in architecture by introducing a high-level *machine interface* (MI) and the concept of a [Technology Independent Machine Interface (TIMI)](https://en.wikipedia.org/wiki/IBM_i#TIMI).
+This system marked a revolutionary step in architecture by introducing a high-level *machine interface* (MI) with the concept of a [Technology Independent Machine Interface (TIMI)](https://en.wikipedia.org/wiki/IBM_i#TIMI) and the implementation of the [Single Virtual Storage (SVS)](https://en.wikipedia.org/wiki/OS/VS2_(SVS)#cite_note-GC20-1753-1) where all addressable objects and segments are in directly accessible memory with no concept of secondary storage, the movement of segments between primary and secondary storage to create this virtual memory environment is performed by the system microcode.

+> If you are like me, you may be asking yourself: How does the system keeps track of the memory segments and move segments between secondary and primary memory?
+Well, it does a hashing XOR on the segment id bits to create and index and store it in a hashing table.
+(Other systems do the same).
+This provides and mapping from the adress space to the hashing table.
+There is another table that maps these virtul addresses to primary memory.
+If the maping of a virtual page is not found in the primary memory, then it is loaded from secondary storage: That's called ***Pagination***.
+There are a lot of cool performance tricks under the hood on this topic.

+The large size of the virtual space make posible the use of identifiers that are never reused, so there is no problem with dangling references.

+The unique ID is the virtual address used to access a specific object, segment, or byte.

 > The operating system for the System/38 was the [Control Program Facility](https://en.wikipedia.org/wiki/Control_Program_Facility).
 Before that IBM had the [System Support Program](https://en.wikipedia.org/wiki/System_Support_Program) operating system for the [System/34](https://en.wikipedia.org/wiki/IBM_System/34) and the [System/36](https://en.wikipedia.org/wiki/IBM_System/36).
 These were actually considered midrange computers.